How to Wash a Wool Blanket?

 If the fibers are rubbed together too much, they start to slide underneath one another and make tight links of fiber that result in the shortening of the overall length of the woven yarn.

 Of course, these are things someone only discovered with the help of a microscope thanks to the tiny size of the fibers.
 Ironically, this shortening goes hand in hand with the visible felting that can happen.
 This felting appearance is unfortunately permanent and irreversible.

-If you don’t have time to manually wash or your wool blanket is heavily soiled, you can wash it in a washer in cold water.
+If you don’t have time to manually wash or your wool blanket is heavily soiled, you can wash it in a washing machine in cold water.
 Because of the delicate fibers, you must always use a wool-safe, mild detergent.

-To wash your wool blanket by hand, you need to:
+To wash your wool blankets by hand, you need to: